 As per usual, Covet Group will be represented at Milan Design Week with a super stand by Covet House that will incorporate pieces for all tastes and from all the major design brands in the world, namely, Boca do Lobo, Delightfull, Brabbu, Maison Valentina, Circu, Luxxu, Essential Home, Rug’Society, Pullcast, Monsyeur and Foogo.
 Don’t miss the chance to enjoy a luxury experience at this Covet Stand during Milan Design Week.

 With a prestigious and revivalist attitude, LUXXU provides increasingly bolder designs and always combined with the finest craftsmen technics.
-This brand’s pieces represent an endless promise of elegance and distinctiveness that shapes LUXXU’s future which will definetly make the brand stand out during Milan Design Week.
+This brand’s pieces represent an endless promise of elegance and distinctiveness that shapes LUXXU’s future which will definitely make the brand stand out during Milan Design Week.

 At Milan Design Week, Maison Valentina will be presenting fresh, elegant and unmissable bathroom news.
 With its bespoke and bathroom pieces, Maison Valentina will present a strong and luxury display that will make several heads turn.